 We often eat dinner at a restaurant when camping.
 Or in the more remote campsites we may cook as a group.
 Some people always prefer to cook at camp.
 If you are in a carpool, coordinate with the driver.
 See the event page for the specifics of the trip.

 If we eat dinner early, you may want something to eat around the campfire.
 If we eat late, a snack will help bridge the time between lunch and dinner.

 - Most places have potable water but many people prefer bottles from home for better taste.

 - Cooking tools & utensils for your planned meals (spoon, cereal bowl, coffee cup, paper plates?)

-- A propane stove with pots and pans.
+- A gas fueled stove with pots.
 (Fire bans may restrict charcoal use.)

 - Food for the meal.
-Think about the amounts so you don’t bring too little or too much.
-If you miscalculate, don’t worry, you can share your extra or share from other’s extra.
 There is often a nearby store if you need something.